 SO NOW WHAT ?

 As part of the Approov SDK, we already have various techniques to defend against Man in the Middle attacks on the link between our SDK in your app and our servers used for attestation.
-So that our customers can pin their server connections dynamically, without worrying about syncing certificates, we are getting ready to extend this protection to their APIs also.
-Watch out for further announcements coming soon!
+So that our customers can pin their server connections dynamically, without worrying about syncing certificates, we have extended this protection to their APIs also.
+Read all about it here!